adrianomatousek/Evade/README.md

 ### Installing

-This repo does not include the Unity plugins.
 I've included all the important assets (models, scripts, scenes, music & images).
 Add these into the root directory of your Unity assets folder.

 ## Testing & Building